 "Show me all my applications."

-The agent pulls your full application pipeline with statuses, dates, and any events (submitted, viewed, interview scheduled, offer received).
+The agent pulls your full application list with statuses, dates, and any events you've logged.
+For internal applications, the agent also surfaces real status events from the company side (submitted, viewed, interview scheduled, offer received).

 For a specific company: